Marcin-99/scala-intern-recruitment-task/README.md

-Run imagesAnalysis:
+Run imagesAnalysis from command line (Windows OS):

 ***scala imagesAnalysis.scala [breakingPoint]***

-where breakingPoint is breaking point for darkness ratio.
+Where breakingPoint is breaking point for darkness ratio.